Used with permission

 (2 Cor 3:18)

-This contemplative seeks, first, theosis, union with God, That Which Is, through kenosis, a gradual emptying of self, surrender.
+This active contemplative seeks, first, theosis, union with God, That Which Is, through kenosis, a gradual emptying of self, surrender.
 He flees not from the world, but more deeply into it.
 True love, true passion, always involves more than one--other persons, animals, plants, Creation--wherein this engagement changes both, in vulnerability, and then, re-creation of newness in the One.

 I know that others fail to understand this call, and, mock it, in fact, as the delusions of a mad man.
 Why?
 Because they fear the death and new life to which this witness points.
 Like ice-cold water landing on one unexpectedly, it brings one to attention, if only for a minute.
 Sometimes, he or she likes not what he or she sees in themselves.

 In a world more consumed with instant gratification and technique than deep knowing and passion, he stands as a beacon of a life throbbing with possibility, living in the moment, ever so intimately.
-But I am not a symbol per se, and rejects this tendency of others to make him or anything so, to make one a commodity.
+But I am not a symbol per se, and reject this tendency of others to make him or anything so, to make one a commodity.
 I speak, silently, to the freedom of the real, not some prepackaged notion of that.
 My life is sacramental.

 I speak to experiencing life in its fullness, with all the risk that entails.
 Nothing less can be done as one who celebrates the Beloved, who becomes flesh in us each moment we respond to God.
 This only happens when we truly love with our whole selves, sacrificially, letting all that we know go.